ADAM10: Structure

-Catalytic Mechanism
+Catalytic mechanism

 Although the exact mechanism of ADAM10 has not been thoroughly investigated, its active site is homologous to those of well studied zinc-proteases such as carboxypeptidase A and thermolysin.
 Therefore, it is proposed that ADAM10 utilizes a similar mechanism as these enzymes.

 In zinc proteases, the key catalytic elements have been identified as a glutamate residue and a Zn2+ ion coordinated to histidine residues.

 The proposed mechanism begins with deprotonation of a water molecule by glutamate.
 The resultant hydroxide initiates a nucleophilic attack on a carbonyl carbon on the peptide backbone, producing a tetrahedral intermediate.
-This step is facilitated by electron withdrawal from oxygen by Zn2+ and by zinc’s subsequent stabilization of the negative charge on the oxygen atom in the intermediate state.
+This step is facilitated by electron withdrawal from oxygen by Zn2+ and by zinc's subsequent stabilization of the negative charge on the oxygen atom in the intermediate state.
 As electrons move down from the oxygen atom to re-form the double bond, the tetrahedral intermediate collapses to products with protonation of -NH by the glutamate residue.

 Clinical significance

 Brain diseases

 ADAM10 plays a key role in the modulation of the molecular mechanisms responsible for dendritic spine formation, maturation and stabilization and in the regulation of the molecular organization of the glutamatergic synapse.
-Consequently, an alteration of ADAM10 activity is strictly correlated to the onset of different types of synaptopathies, ranging from neurodevelopmental disorders, i.e. autism spectrum disorders, to neurodegenerative diseases, i.e. Alzheimer’s Disease.
+Consequently, an alteration of ADAM10 activity is strictly correlated to the onset of different types of synaptopathies, ranging from neurodevelopmental disorders, i.e. autism spectrum disorders, to neurodegenerative diseases, i.e. Alzheimer's Disease.

-Interaction with the malaria parasite
+Malaria

 A number of different proteins on the surface of Plasmodium falciparum malaria parasites help the invaders bind to red blood cells.
 But once attached to host blood cells, the parasites need to shed the 'sticky' surface proteins that would otherwise interfere with entrance into the cell.
 The Sheddase enzyme, specifically called PfSUB2 in this example, is required for the parasites to invade cells; without it, the parasites die.
 The sheddase is stored in and released from cellular compartments near the tip of the parasite, according to the study.
 Once on the surface, the enzyme attaches to a motor that shuttles it from front to back, liberating the sticky surface proteins.
 With these proteins removed, the parasite gains entrance into a red blood cell.
 The entire invasion lasts about 30 seconds and without this ADAM metallopeptidase, malaria would be ineffective at invading the red blood cells.

+Cancer

+A 2020 study found that ADAM10 enhances the proliferation, migration, and invasion of osteosarcoma cells by modulating the E-cadherin/β-catenin signaling pathway, with miR-122-5p identified as a regulatory upstream target of ADAM10, suggesting that the miR-122-5p/ADAM10 axis may represent a potential therapeutic target for osteosarcoma.